ArfieCat/cpsc-chess/README.md

-# :chess_pawn::clock1: CPSC Program Similar to Chess
+# :chess_pawn: CPSC Program Similar to Chess

 ## What will the application do?